LRKFallon/Using-Data-Aggregation-and-a-Scatter-Plot-to-Analyse-Obama-s-Approval-Rating-from-2008-to-2017.ipynb/README.md

 plt.show()

-# Ploting the main graph"
+# Ploting the main graph:

 # To find the 25th and 75th percentiles: